Open In Colab

 func = jax.jit(likelihood.generate_extra_statistics)

-full_posterior = pd.DataFrame([
+full_posterior = pd.DataFrame(

-func(parameters) for parameters
+[func(parameters) for parameters in result.posterior.to_dict(orient="records")]

 full_posterior.describe()